-Pets can become infected with a number of different parasites that may not only affect their everyday quality of their life, but also can cause diseases.
+Pets can become infected with a number of different parasites that may not only affect the quality of their everyday lives but also can cause diseases.
 Ingleside Animal Hospital provides the guidance needed to protect pets with the safest and most effective products available.

 The Common Flea